jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Formatting the output

-By default, Jupyter AI assumes that a model will output markdown, and its output cell will be formatted as markdown.
+By default, Jupyter AI assumes that a model will output markdown, so the output of an `%%ai` command will be formatted as markdown by default.
 You can override this using the `-f` or `--format` argument to your magic command.
 Valid formats include:

 - `markdown`
 - `math`